theresamaier/2022ws_do_tm/coursework.md

  Therefore: There must be a better way to organize! - An exponential one!**

 ## Definition:
-An Exponential Organization (ExO) is one whose <span style="color:red">impact (or output) is disproportionally large—at least 10x larger—compared to its peers</span> because of the use of new organizational techniques that leverage accelerating technologies. :rocket:
+An Exponential Organization (ExO) is one whose impact (or output) is disproportionally large—at least 10x larger—compared to its peersbecause of the use of new organizational techniques that leverage accelerating technologies. :rocket:

  :arrow_right: Two main assumptions:
  1. Access resources you don’t own